-Some cool news in Playtank-land (since I can’t talk about what happens in Tic Tek Toe-land): I’ve signed on with CRC Press to write a game design book!
+Some cool news in Playtank-land: I’ve signed on with CRC Press to write a game design book!

 It’s a book I feel is currently missing and that will fill a critical gap in the knowledge sharing around game design.
 But to clearly state where I’m coming from, this post will be dedicated to some fantastic books on game design that already exist and that you should read and keep around for future reference.

 These are far from all the great game design books out there, but they’re the ones I most often come back to.

 This is one of my personal favorites.
 I picked this up after the Frostpunk team recommended it greatly in an article on their procedural systems.
 Systemic games are growing in importance and relevance.
 Partly because content-driven games have a limited lifetime and are expensive to make.

 My biggest takeaways are the practical ways to look at systems as Economies, Ecologies, or Engines, and what this means for your game.

 Not technically a book at all, but a deck of cards serving as a companion to Schell’s The Art of Game Design: A Book of Lenses.
 The book does a great job of holistically describing games, but the deck turns an interesting read into a practically useful tool.